aws/aws-fpga/hdk/cl/examples/README.md

 # Step by step guide on how to create an AFI from one of the CL examples

 As a pre-requisite to building the AFI, the developer should have an instance/server with Xilinx Vivado Tools and the necessary Licenses.
-The "FPGA Developer AMI" provided free of charge on AWS Marketplace will be an ideal place to start an instance from.
-See the README.md on the AMI for the details how to launch the FPGA Developer's AMI, install the tools and set up the license.
+The [FPGA Developer AMI](./TBD) provided free of charge on AWS Marketplace will be an ideal place to start an instance from.
+See the `README.md` of the AMI for the details how to launch the FPGA Developer's AMI.

-**NOTE:** *Steps 1 through 3 can be done on any server or EC2 instance.
-C4/C5 instances are recommended for fastest build time.*
+**NOTE:** *steps 1 through 3 can be done on any server or EC2 instance, C4/C5 instances are recommended for fastest build time, while M4/R4 instances provide a balance between runtime and cost.
+The build process requires an instance with 31GiB or more given the large size of target FPGA*

 **NOTE:** *You can skip steps 0 through 3 if you are not interested in the build process.
 Step 4 through 6 will show you how to use one of the predesigned AFI examples.*

 ### 0. Setup the HDK and install AWS CLI

     $ git clone https://github.com/aws/aws-fpga
     $ cd aws-fpga
-    $ source hdk_shell.sh
+    $ source hdk_setup.sh

 To install the AWS CLI, please follow the instructions here: (http://docs.aws.amazon.com/cli/latest/userguide/installing.html).